Football rivalries in France: Nationwide rivalries

-Because Paris Saint-Germain have only won nine Ligue 1 titles, which is less than five other French clubs have won, most purists think the classico should not be the game between the two teams with the biggest budget but rather the game between the two teams with the most titles.
-This, without a doubt, would be Marseille vs Saint-Étienne.
+Before Paris Saint-Germain started to dominate French football in the 2010, Marseille and Saint-Étienne were the teams with the most Ligue 1 titles.
 The teams dominated French football in the 1960s and 1970s, and their duel was always an entertaining one.
-Today, though, this rivalry is not considered a genuine "derby" by fans and players.
+Today, though, this rivalry is not considered a genuine derby by fans and players.
+Marseille last won the league in 2010, whereas Saint-Étienne hasn't won a French league title since 1981.